bufbuild/buf-action/README.md

     token: ${{ secrets.BUF_TOKEN }}
 ```

-For more information on authentication, see the [Buf Schema Registry Authentication Reference](https://buf.build/docs/bsr/authentication).
+For more information on authentication, see the [BSR Authentication Reference](https://buf.build/docs/bsr/authentication).

 ### Summary comment